galterdatalab/commandline_genomics/README.md

 # Intro to the Command Line (with Genomics Examples)
-Materials for the Intro to Command Line for Genomics workshops.
+Materials for the Intro to Command Line Parts 1 and 2 workshops.
 This is a 2-part series of workshops intended to introduce users to the command line, using genomic data examples.

 # Preparation for the class
 ## Software